By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 (where STATUS refers to a valid internship application status)

-It is important to note that each RemovalBasedCommandExecutionType
+It is important to note that each RemovalBasedCommandExecutionType works similarly.

 At the core, all of them involves retrieving the index of an internship application to execute on.